bluerobotics/ardusub-gitbook/reference/qgroundcontrol/fly-view.md

     * The switcher can be hidden by clicking on the **"<<<"** icon.
     * The switcher can be expanded by clicking and dragging the upper right hand corner.
     * The switcher can be popped out by clicking on the upper left hand icon when video is in the secondary window element.

-* Fly Toolbar: Key status information for sensors (GPS, battery, RC control), and vehicle state (Flight mode, Armed/Disarmed status).
-Select the sensor indicators to view more detail.
-Press the Flight mode text (e.g. "Hold") to select a new mode.
-Not every mode may be available.
-Press the Armed/Disarmed text to toggle the armed state.
-If flying you can press this text to Emergency Stop.

-* Instrument Panel: A multi-page widget that displays vehicle information including: telemetry, camera, video, system health, and vibration.
+* **Instrument Panel**: A multi-page widget that displays vehicle information including: telemetry, camera, video, system health, and vibration.

-* Confirmation Slider: Context sensitive slider to confirm requested actions.
+* **Confirmation Slider**: Context sensitive slider to confirm requested actions.
 Slide to start operation.
 Press X to cancel.

 ## Display Video